Hemit99123/resume/README.md

 # Hemit's Resume

-This is the code that contains all the components for my resume in Latex format.
+This is the code that contains all the components for my resume in Tex format.

 ### ↳ use Overleaf to compile code